pupilfirst/wd201-scripts/backend-dev-with-express/add-tests/README.md

 Here, we try to create a todo item with today's date as the due date.
 We expect the http status code to be `302` once a todo item is created.
 Then we send a request to list the todo items and verify there is indeed an item which is due today.

-If you run the tests again using the command `npm run`, you should see following output.
+If you run the tests again using the command `npm test`, you should see following output.

 ```
 > todo-manager@0.0.0 test